SirMrTyler/SOPSC/TestingGuide.md

    - The Expo console should display the returned user information.
    - The backend logs will show `Token validated successfully!` confirming the JWT was issued.

-If any errors occur, check that your Google client ID matches the one configured in the Google Developer Console and that the API URL in `.env` points to the running backend.
+If any errors occur, check that your Google client ID matches the one configured in the Google Developer Console and that the API URL in `.env.development` points to the running backend.